-Wexford Rape and Sexual Abuse Support Services Designated Activity Company (the company) provides assistance and counselling to people who have suffered from rape and other forms of sexual abuse.
+Wexford Rape and Sexual Abuse Support Services Designated Activity Company (the company) provides assistance and counselling to people who have been affected by domestic, sexual and gender-based violence.

 The company is incorporated as a designated activity company limited by shares in the Republic of Ireland.
 The address of its registered office is Clifford Street, Wexford.
 Its registered number is 253585.